 Similarly to 2021, one in four said they donated more than usual in the last 12 months.
 However, their reasons to give have changed.
 Strong reasons last year were Covid related, often due to some people having more disposable income during national lockdowns.
 People are still giving for this reason but it’s down considerably (13%, down from 37%) and the main reason having given more than usual was to help provide aid during the Ukraine war.

-Conversely, one in four (instead of one in three in 2021) donated less than usual in the last year.
+Conversely, one in four (instead of one in three in 2021) donated less than usual.
 This appears to be impacted by the current UK economy.
 Feelings of uncertainty remain, increasing from 29% to 44% – before relating to Covid but now due to cost-of-living and financial instability.

-The most common one-off gift continues to be £10.
-However, the second most common gift was £20 – an amount that’s changed considerably from the second most offered donation of £5 last year.
+Another change in the survey responses was the value of donations.
+Whilst the most common one-off gift continues to be £10, the second most common gift was £20 – an amount that’s changed considerably from the second most offered donation of £5 last year.
 There’s also a very generous one in 10 who said they’d usually give over £50.

 Of those who give regularly as well as donate on a one-off basis, 59% give between £50-500 and one in seven give more than £500 per year – what a generous bunch!